-Amanda Mann, RN, LM - Interim Executive Director
+Amanda Mann, RN, LM - Executive Director

 Amanda Mann comes to FSTM with more than 15 years' experience as a teacher, school administrator, and most importantly, a Licensed Midwife at Lakeland Midwifery Care.
-She also holds a bachelor's degree in English and a masters degree in creative writing.
+She also holds an associate's degree in Nursing, bachelor's degree in English and a masters degree in creative writing.
 Amanda fervently believes that birth is an essential life process that has the potential to transform, inspire, and engage.
 She believes that midwifery is an essential intersection between passion and the world's greatest need.
 Amanda is married with four boys, and enjoys reading.
 Email: amann@midwiferyschool.org